 Freedom means being under fewer laws.
 And to change your place requires inner work; that is, work on self-remembering, trying to be present, and transforming suffering.
 The expression of negative emotions and identification and imagination and inner considering are a few of the mechanical laws that are keeping us in lower worlds.

 A Mechanized Universe.
-Another default scientific view is that the universe is mechanical and that man is, if not a machine, machine like.
+Another default scientific view is that the universe is mechanical and that man is, if not a machine, machine-like.
 Again, it must be said, that not all scientists accept this view, but that it remains the prevailing view in the scientific community.
 For example, in modern, western medicine, the body is viewed in a way that is not much different than the way a mechanic views an automobile.
-If a part goes bad, it can be replaced; if a part is damaged, it can be repaired; if there is disease, then you eradicate the disease; and if it is missing a vitamin or mineral, then you replace it.
+If a part goes bad, it can be replaced; if a part is damaged, it can be repaired; if there is a disease, then you eradicate the disease; and if it is missing a vitamin or mineral, then you replace it.
 There are other alternative or holistic approaches to medicine, but most doctors and hospital administrators consider these approaches to be ‘unscientific.’

 The implication of this view is that the universe is purposeless and that our lives have no meaning, except for a very basic evolutionary desire to survive.
-Really this view follows from materialism, and is more philosophical than scientific.
-But it is important because in the scientific community it determines the type of research that is done, as well as the kind conclusions that are acceptable.
+Really this view follows from materialism and is more philosophical than scientific.
+But it is important because in the scientific community it determines the type of research that is done, as well as the kind of conclusions that are acceptable.

 In the fourth way the universe and man are also considered to be mechanical, but there is a difference.
-Despite stating unequivocally that man is a mechanical, the system offers a way out.
-It says that a man, who is willing to make inner effort, may cease to be a machine.
+Despite stating unequivocally that man is mechanical, the system offers a way out.
+It says that a man, who is willing to make an inner effort, may cease to be a machine.
 That he may develop will and unity and consciousness, which are all lacking in a man who is unacquainted with inner work.

 It is possible to stop being a machine, but for that it is necessary first of all to know the machine.
 A machine, a real machine, does not know itself and cannot know itself.
 When a machine knows itself it is then no longer a machine, at least, not such a machine as it was before.
 It already begins to be responsible for its action. ~ Gurdjieff